jtsage/FS_XMLTools/README.md

 __Options:__

 * `--no_pretty_print` Do not line up the "node" entries on output.
 Pretty print is on by default.

+### Batch File: i3dMapper_toClipboard.bat

+Dropping an i3d file on this batch file will generate the mappings and store them on your clipboard (windows only of course)

 ### Sample Output